Can You Repair a Leach Field?

 - Schedule regular septic tank pumping, typically every three to five years.

 - Schedule annual septic system inspections and diagnosis services.

 A leach field, also known as a septic tank drain field or leach drain, is an underground array of perforated pipes adjacent to the septic tank.
 Leach lines are responsible for safely removing wastewater after it leaves the septic tank.

 Where Is My Leach Field Located?

-Leach fields are usually located in a large, flat and open area of your yard.
-They can have multiple trenches between 18 to 36 inches deep, one to three feet wide and up to 100 feet long.
-While this is typical, many configurations are used with variation dictated by your specific property needs.
+Leach fields are usually located in a large, flat, and open area of your yard.
+They can have multiple trenches between 18 to 36 inches deep, one to three feet wide, and up to 100 feet long.
+While this is typical, many configurations are used with variations dictated by your specific property needs.
 If properly maintained, leach fields can last up to 25 years.